open-traffic-generator/ac4-workshop/lab-06/README.md

 ![alt text](../Docs/images/lab-06/lab6-7.png)

+### Simple Traffic Test

 - Start the Test.
 Click **START TEST** (blue play icon) to initiate the test.

 ![alt text](../Docs/images/lab-06/lab6-8.png)

 - Once the test begins, navigate to the Statistics tab.
-Monitor live test metrics such as throughput, latency, connection count, and success/failure ratios.
-Select various statistics pages from the left panel, to visualize statistics in real-time.
+From here, you can monitor live metrics such as throughput, latency, connection counts, and success/failure ratios.
+These parameters will help you understand your steady-state theoretical maximum traffic levels and your optimal latency ranges.
+Since this test uses basic HTTP, it does not fully represent complex real-world Internet traffic patterns, but it provides a solid baseline for your network’s core performance KPIs.
+We can introduce more realistic behaviors in the next steps.

+    A few key KPIs to track during this phase:

+    - ***Throughput (Gbps/Mbps)***: Indicates the volume of data successfully transmitted.
+Helps identify bandwidth ceilings and saturation points.
+    - ***Connection Rate (CPS)***: Shows how quickly the system can establish new connections per second, critical for bursty, high-fanout workloads.
+    - ***Concurrent Connections***: Measures how many active sessions the system can sustain, revealing memory and state-table constraints.
+    - ***Latency Profile***: Includes average time-to-first-byte, time-to-last-byte latencies.
+These values show how predictable and stable the network is under load.
+    - ***Packet Drops*** / Retransmissions: Highlights congestion, queuing issues, or bottlenecks in the path.
+    - ***Success vs. Failure Ratios***: Helps identify issues such as connection resets, timeouts, or server-side resource exhaustion.
+    By understanding these baseline KPIs, you’ll have a clear foundation to compare against as we introduce more realistic, application-specific traffic patterns in subsequent tests.

 ![alt text](../Docs/images/lab-06/lab6-9.png)

+### Realistic Traffic Test

+- This is the stage where we introduce realism into the test.
+CyPerf is now emulating actual application behaviors over the network, such as YouTube, O365, Salesforce, Jira, Gmail, and even AI traffic.
+This is exactly what I was referring to earlier when we discussed adding realistic patterns.
+You will notice that your KPIs shift significantly, and you can build a similar comparison table to show the impact of real application flows on your baseline metrics.

+- CyPerf includes 500+ popular application profiles out of the box, and it also provides an AppBuilder that allows you to create your own custom application patterns.
+The goal is to give customers the flexibility to build environments that truly replicate their unique production network, effectively creating a digital twin of their environment for accurate performance and security validation.

-- We can now make some changes to the test objective for testing throughput and to include more applications to our mix of traffic.
+- We can now make some changes to the test objective for testing throughput and to include the aforementioned applications to our mix of traffic.
 Click on top-right **Overview** to go back to the test configuration page, then edit the **Objectives & Timeline** section.

 ![alt text](../Docs/images/lab-06/lab6-12.png)